HiveHQ/HiveSdkDocs/source/index.html.md

 }
 ```

-This call will prompt the user to sign up via Facebook, and then add the user to your contact list in Hive.
+This call will prompt the user to connect up via Facebook, and then add the user to your contact list in Hive.

-After authentication/signup is successful, the 'success' callback will be called with information about the user.
+After the signup is successful, the 'success' callback will be called with information about the user.
 If something goes wrong, the 'error' callback function will be called with details regarding what went wrong.

 <aside class='notice'>
   You should only call <code>fbSignup</code> immediately following a user interacting with your page (i.e. clicking a link, button, or other element).
 This will help to avoid browsers mistaking Facebook's login dialog for a popup that would otherwise be blocked.
 </aside>

-## Sign up via email
+## Add via email address

-> To sign up a user via an email address, call the following code:
+> To add a user via an email address, call the following code:

 ```javascript
 HIVE_SDK(